dalehamel/mctop-tool-example/docs/00900-benchmarking.md

 The `memtier_benchmark` tool can be used to generate load to the test memcached instance that I built earlier, with dtrace probes enabled.

-Rather than having to print to netcat, this allows for rappidly firing off a large number of commands, showing that the tool is behaving as expected.
+Rather than having to print to netcat, this allows for rapidly firing off a large number of commands, showing that the tool is behaving as expected.
 This also gives a lot more data, for more interesting exploration of the tool, allowing for sorting on real data, and testing out dumping real data to a JSON